binnes/esp8266Workshop/README.md

 There is also a downloadable PDF containing the workshop instructions available [here](https://binnes.github.io/esp8266Workshop/pdf/esp8266Workshop.pdf)

+## Previous version of the workshop

+This workshop initially used the IBM IoT Platform as the MQTT broker.
+If you want to access that version of the workshop it is available [here](https://github.com/binnes/esp8266Workshop/tree/watson-iot-broker).

+    **Warning**
+    The previous version of the workshop is no longer being maintained, so cannot be guaranteed to be fully working.

 ## Updating content

 The workshop instructions are hosted on GitHub pages and are automatically generated from the Markdown in the docs folder of this repo.